There are two ways to manage Racket package installations:

 To make supporting multiple versions of Racket easier, the package catalog software supports version exceptions.
 Version exceptions allow package authors to specify alternative package sources to be used when installing a given package using a specific version of Racket.

-For example, a package that uses on Racket 6.0-specific features could provide a version exception for Racket 5.3.6 using a different branch in the package’s Github repository, or a different zip archive, as package source.
-Users installing the package from Racket 6.0 will use the default source for the package, while those using Racket 5.3.5 will use the alternative branch / archive.
+For example, a package that uses on Racket 6.0-specific features could provide a version exception for Racket 5.3.6 using a different branch or tag in the package’s GitHub repository, or a different zip archive, as package source.
+Users installing the package from Racket 6.0 will use the default source for the package, while those using Racket 5.3.5 will install from the alternative branch, tag, or archive.

 For more details, see Package Catalog Protocol.